 - To investigate complaints, alleged breaches of the Rules of Racing and, where necessary, to implement the disciplinary proves

 The two boards are supported by a number of committees.
-These include the Welfare, Racing, Finance and Commercial committees (to develop and co-ordinate the implementation of policy in these areas), a Stewards Disciplinary Committee (to hear disciplinary hearings) and an Appeal Committee (to preside over appeals from anyone aggrieved by a decision of the Stewards Disciplinary Committee).
+These include the Welfare, Racing and Business committees (to develop and co-ordinate the implementation of policy in these areas), a Disciplinary Committee (to hear disciplinary hearings) and an Appeal Committee (to preside over appeals from anyone aggrieved by a decision of the Disciplinary Committee).